yzAlvin/yzalvin.github.io/notes/language-design/test-doubles.md

 ## What is it?

 Test doubles are used to replace production objects/functions to isolate items under test from the implementation of their dependencies.
+They are helpers that make it possible to control dependencies, so that the unit under test can be tested under certain circumstances.

 ### Subs
 Return hard coded values, they ensure the returned value is always the same.